 Over 50 businesses and individuals donate toiletries and non-perishable canned goods.

 Over 100 volunteers organize, plan, prepare, cooke, serve and clean.

-In addition to the Christmas Day feast, NOEL prepared lunches every Saturday throughout the year.
-They are currently offered as carry-outs through the Shepherd’s Crook at 205 S. Baltimore Avenue.
+In addition to the Christmas Day feast, NOEL prepares lunches every Saturday throughout the year.
+They are currently offered as carry-outs through the Shepherd’s Crook at St. Paul’s by-the-Sea.
 Annually over 7000 additional meals/sandwiches are provided.

 The NOEL Community, with the help of the Roman Catholic churches and the Worcester County Libraries, host the annual gLOVEs drive in late January and early February in order to coincide with Valentine’s Day.
 Hundreds of items are collected for distribution by Shepherd’s Crook and other groups in our community.

 This is only a portion of what this amazing group does and we are proud to support them.
 Patricia Mulcahy is our Parish Liaison to the NOEL Community.